ahsifer/goxdp/README.md

 ./goxdp client -h
 Usage of client:
   -action string
-    	Available values are load,unload,block, allow, status -dstIP string
+    	Available values are load,unload,block, allow, status (Also incremental and reload can be used with the master service) -dstIP string
     	The IP address that the goxdp service is listening to (default "127.0.0.1") -dstPort string
-    	The Port that the goxdp service is listening to (default "8090") -interfaces string
+    	The Port that the goxdp service is listening to (default "8090") -flush
+    	Passed alongside with the actions status,block,allow to flush the status or blocked IP addresses or subnets tables -interfaces string
-    	Interfaces names that the XDP programme will be loaded or unloaded (Example 'eth0,eth1') -mode string
+    	Interfaces names that the XDP programme will be loaded to (Example 'eth0,eth1') -mode string
-    	The mode that XDP programme will be loaded (available values are nv,skb, and hw) -src string
+    	The mode that XDP programme will be loaded (available modes are nv,skb, and hw) -src string
     	src IP address or subnet that will be blocked or allowed -timeout uint
-    	How long the IP address or the subnet will be blocked in seconds
+    	How long the IP address or the subnet will be blocked in seconds -master
+    	Destination host is a master or not
+  -protocol string
+    	use http or https (Useful when the master service using HTTPS) (default "http") -validSSL
+    	Validate destination certificate when protocol parameter is true (Useful when the master service is using valid certificate)
+  -username string
+    	Used for authentication purposes when contacting the master service -token string
+    	Used for authentication purposes when contacting the master service
 ```

 **CLI Operations:**

+> Note: all the following operations can be used with the master service only the following parameters needs to be added
+> 1- username
+> 2- token
+> 3- protocol
+> 4- validSSl

 ### 1- Load XDP filter to interface <br />